 Maja Pawinska Sims 02 Oct 2020 // 9:49AM GMT

-DUBLIN & BELFAST — Weber Shandwick’s offices in the Republic of Ireland and Northern Ireland are to become independent agencies, having been bought out by their local leadership teams, PRovoke has learned.
+DUBLIN & BELFAST — Weber Shandwick’s offices in the Republic of Ireland and Northern Ireland are to become independent agencies, having been bought out by their local leadership teams, PRovoke Media has learned.

 The Dublin team will be led by current managing director Siobhan Molloy, and the Belfast agency will be led by existing MD Ross Williamson.
 The terms of the deal are undisclosed.